-The holiday season is in full swing and whether you’ve booked a two-week stint abroad, a staycation, or simply a long weekend it’s time to calm your mental chatter, re-energise and re-charge.
-The urban myth which says the more hours you work, the more you will get done, is just that, an urban myth.
-In reality, the more hours you work, the less productive you become.
 Be a better leader and take a break.
+The holiday season is in full swing, and whether you’ve booked a two-week stint abroad, a staycation, or simply a long weekend, it’s time to calm your mental chatter, re-energise and recharge.

 The UK Government’s Health & Safety Executive (HSE) define work-related stress, depression or anxiety as a harmful reaction people have to undue pressures and demands placed on them at work.
-In 2018, 15.4 million working days were lost due to this condition alone, with the main work factors cited by respondents being workload pressures, tight deadlines, too much responsibility and a lack of managerial support.
+In 2020/2021, the total number of individuals with work-related stress, depression or anxiety was 822,000, a prevalence rate of 2,480 per 100,000 workers.
+This is higher than the 2018/2019 pre-pandemic levels.

 Be a better leader – five reasons why taking a break is good for you and the business